gayathrikondakath/Functional-annotation-Comparison/README.md

 *Input*: There is a sample input file in the file named “sample_input_converter.tsv”

-*Caution*: the outfile file does not remove redundant GO tags for unique genes.
+*Caution*: the output file does not remove redundant GO tags for unique genes.

 **FOR JACCARD INDEX AND NON-OVERLAPPING GO TERMS**